-Kung Pao Chicken is a flavorful, stir-fried dish made with chicken, peanuts, vegetables, and chili peppers.
+Kung Pao Chicken is a flavorful, stir-fried dish made with chicken, peanuts, vegetables, and chile peppers.
 Fresh and healthy, this is nothing like “take-out.”
 If you’re up for an experiment, stir up this delicious dinner and feel the pao!

 Kung Pao chicken, also transcribed Gong Bao or Kung Po, is a named for Ding Baozhen, a Chinese official who served as the governor of Sichuan Province in the 1800s.
 It was said that the governor’s favorite dish was spiced chicken with peanuts; in time, this peanut dish was named for him through his official title-Gong Bao.